Metatarsalgia is characterized

 are born with a short 1st

-problem is mostly likely caused
+I feel the problems seen in Metatarsalgia is mostly likely caused

 by a short 1st metatarsal bone

-that we see in Morton's Syndrome.
+that we see in Morton's Toe and must be treated first.

-and padding and strappings,
+using special padding and strappings, and Physical Therapy

 to get you out of pain.